-Income from navigation tolls has however continued to hold up well, and is broadly in line with the projections made in the Authority's current Financial Strategy for the period up to 2017/18, which was adopted by the Broads Authority in January 2015.
+Income from navigation tolls has continued to hold up reasonably well despite continued pressures on Hire Craft numbers.
+Despite the decline in Hire Craft, the Private Craft increase means that income is broadly in line with the projections made in the Authority's current Financial Strategy for the period up to 2018/19, which was adopted by the Broads Authority in March 2016.

 The current Financial Strategy was drawn up having regard to the Authority's grant settlement and the priorities in the Broads Plan.
 It sets out a prudent strategy for managing the limited resources available in order to build on the work underway across the organisation and to continue to deliver the Authority's key priorities over the next three years.
-The focus in developing the Financial Strategy has been to deliver the maximum possible efficiencies and savings from within central budgets in order to minimise the impact on front-line activity, and this has required some difficult decisions about important services.
-Although it has not been possible to entirely mitigate the impact on the front line, considerable savings have been proposed within support services and these will be challenging to deliver.
-The Authority has previously undertaken a fundamental review of its organisational structure and moved from four to two Directorates with effect from April 2013.
-The Authority is now focussed on identifying opportunities to raise income, make efficiencies and find further savings.
+The focus in developing the Financial Strategy has been to deliver the maximum possible efficiencies and savings from within central budgets in order to minimise the impact on front-line activity.
+Although it has not been entirely possible to mitigate the impact on the front line, savings have been achieved by the incremental changes of allocation on practical works between National Park and Navigation.
+The Authority continues to focus on identifying opportunities to raise income, make efficiencies and find further savings.